Managing migraines at home

 - Slowly decrease the amount of caffeine you drink every day.

 - Learn and practice stress management.
 Some people find relaxation exercises and meditation helpful.

-If you have frequent migraines, your doctor may prescribe medicine to reduce the number of your attacks.
+If you have frequent migraines, your provider may prescribe medicine to reduce the number of them.
 You need to take this medicine every day for it to be effective.
-Your doctor may have you try more than one drug before deciding which works best for you.
+Your provider may have you try more than 1 drug before deciding which works best for you.

 When to Call the Doctor

 Call 911 if: